Design for Entertaining, When the Kitchen Takes Center Stage

 Ready for Guests

-This open kitchen is ready to handle a crowd.
+This open kitchen is ready to entertain a crowd.
 Firstly, the hosts have multiple prep stations and work zones are separated by guest-free traffic lanes.
 Second, the adjacent built-in bar and expansive perimeter of peninsula and pass-through counters facilitate serving and mingling.
 Design by Sammi Lindemann

 What design features do you appreciate as a guest?
 As a host?
 Share your ideas with our readers.